GitKangaroo/GitKangaroo.github.io/_pages/about.md

 ---

 Hello!
 I am an Experimental Particle Physicist working at Imperial College London and currently a member of the [LHCb](https://www.home.cern/science/experiments/lhcb) experiment.

-The following are my current research interests:

-- Conducting new analysis in beauty flavour physics to measure the [CKM](https://en.wikipedia.org/wiki/Cabibbo%E2%80%93Kobayashi%E2%80%93Maskawa_matrix) matrix element related to the beauty-up quark.
-- Involved in the analysis of the performance of the LHCb [RICH](https://lhcb-outreach.web.cern.ch/detector/rich-detectors/) detectors.

 I obtained my DPhil degree in Accelerator Neutrino Physics from the University of Oxford in 2023.
 I earned my bachelor's and master's degrees in Physics from the University of Manchester between 2015 and 2019.